mauroBus/charty/README.md

 ### Utilities

 + Accessor : provides a way for data series iteration.
 This accessor will provide the chance of drawing multiple data series in a same chart.
++ DataValidator : simple underscore wrapper for checking some correct values.
++ Events : management of chart's events.

 ### Drawing components